Punjab Nahi Jaungi

 Punjab Nahi Jaungi (lit.
 'I won't go to Punjab'), is a 2017 Pakistani romantic comedy film directed by Nadeem Baig and written by Khalil-ur-Rehman Qamar.
-It stars Humayun Saeed and Mehwish Hayat alongside Sohail Ahmed, Saba Hameed and Urwa Hocane in povital roles.
-The story is about a love triangle, between the lead characters, and the film also exhibits the Punjabi culture of Pakistan. spin-off to the film titled, London Nahi Jaunga released to mixed reviews.
+It stars Humayun Saeed and Mehwish Hayat alongside Sohail Ahmed, Saba Hameed, and Urwa Hocane in pivotal roles.
+The story is about a love triangle between the lead characters, and also exhibits the Punjabi culture of Pakistan.
+A spin-off, titled London Nahi Jaunga, was released to mixed reviews in 2022.